GregStanton/proposal-rmf-engine/README.md

 # Solution

-We present a solution that enriches the fundamental concept of a stroke, expanding it into an intuitive, expressive system for creating dynamic and textured 2D lines, as well as 3D ribbons, tubes, and rails.
+We present a solution that enriches the fundamental concept of a stroke, expanding it into an intuitive, expressive system for creating dynamic and textured lines in 2D, as well as ribbons, tubes, and rails in 3D.

 ## API